-I bring a singer's perspective to the study of diction, combining a focus on the character of each language with a consideration of vocal possibilities, to enhance expression and interpretation.
+I bring a singer's perspective to the study of diction, combining a focus on the character of each language with a consideration of vocal possibilities to enhance expression and interpretation.

-Widely sought-after as a translator of lyric texts, Dellal’s oeuvre includes the complete texted works of J. S. Bach, Handel opera libretti, and numerous other works in German, Italian, French, and Latin.
-She is currently completing the complete songs of C.P.E.
+Dellal is widely sought after as a translator of lyric texts, and her oeuvre includes the complete texted works of J. S. Bach, Handel opera libretti, and numerous other works in German, Italian, French, and Latin.
+She is currently finishing the complete songs of C.P.E.
 Bach for the C.P.E.
 Bach Complete Edition.

-- Faculty Artist Recital (Boston Conservatory, 2014, 2015)—Soloist
+- Faculty artist recital (Boston Conservatory, 2014, 2015)—Soloist

-- Martin Brody: Tree of Life premiere recording (Collage New Music, Albany Records, 2015)—Soloist
+- Martin Brody, Tree of Life, premiere recording (Collage New Music, Albany Records, 2015)—Soloist

 - Complete translations of C.P.E.
 Bach Lieder (C.P.E.
 Bach Complete Edition, Packard Humanities Institute, 2015)—Author

 - "The Songs of C.P.E.
-Bach: a Performer's Perspective" (published in Early Music U.K., 2014)—Author
+Bach: A Performer's Perspective" (published in Early Music U.K., 2014)—Author